projectfluent/dom-l10n-documentation/src/using-fluent.md

 ---

-Now that we're able to retrieve the metadata for which locales are supported, we need a way to resolve the paths to the Fluent resources that we created for those locales.
+Now that we are able to retrieve the metadata for which locales are supported, we need a way to resolve the paths to the Fluent resources that we created for those locales.

-We're going to add the following line to the `<head>` section of the `index.html` file:
+We are going to add the following line to the `<head>` section of the `index.html` file:

 ```HTML
 <link name="localization" content="./localization/{locale}/main.ftl" />